Education of Dyslexic Students

 Dyslexia Policy R.S.
 17:7 (11) requires that the State Board of Elementary and Secondary Education provide for dyslexic students within the regular education program.
 The St. Mary Parish District Dyslexia Screening Policy has been created in accordance with Bulletin 1903, Regulations and Guidelines for Implementation of the Louisiana Law for the Education of Dyslexic Students.

 All St. Mary Parish Schools will administer the Universal Screening for Dyslexia & Related Disorders by the end of the fourth nine-weeks to all second-grade students, and any third-grade students who have not yet been screened because they are new to our parish or state.
 The Dyslexia Screening Specialist at each school site is responsible for the coordination of the Universal Screening on that campus.
 Classroom teachers will also participate in the administration of certain sections of the Universal Screening.
-Parents have a right to refuse this screening.
 If, during this screening, a student is found to be at risk, parents will be notified, and concerns will be discussed.

 St. Mary Parish School Board has adopted several programs to fulfill the mandates of this law, and criteria for instruction.

 If you have any concerns about screening for dyslexia, first call your child’s teacher, the Dyslexia Screening Specialist, or the Guidance Counselor, at the school your child attends.
-If you have further questions about the screening process, you may contact Sarah Theriot, the St. Mary Parish Dyslexia Consultant, at (337) 836-1767 or e-mail firstname.lastname@example.org.
+If you have further questions about the screening process, you may contact Kimberly Caesar, St. Mary Parish Dyslexia Consultant, by e-mail email@example.com.